OpenHack/openhack.github.com/providence/index.markdown

 ### Next meetup

-* Our next meetup is scheduled for Monday, February 2nd, 2015 from 6pm-11pm at [Basics Group](http://basicsgroup.com)
+* The meetup scheduled for Monday, February 2nd, has been canceled due to snow.
+A new date will be announced very soon.

 ### Past meetups